konantian/wang17-FeelsBook/README.md

   - Browse and view the history of emotions
   - view and edit the details past emotions
   - delete a past emotion

+  Detailed Description:
+    - User just need to pick a emotion and the record that include face and date has been finished
+    - In the main screen, user can check for each face how many records are in history records
+    - User can check the history records by click the "history" button
+    - In history screen, user can view their past records and edit them.For example, add or delete part of the comments as well as the date
+    - User can delete past records directly.